aurorusidk/starling/DESIGN.md

 ```
 struct Foo {
-    bar int
+    bar int;
     ...
 }
 ```

-A struct requires one or more fields, separated by commas.
+A struct requires one or more fields, separated by semicolons.
 A field is simply an uninitialised variable.
 `field str`

 ## Interface delaration